Additional activities at Tuli

 In addition to the activities which are included in your stay, there are many other things that you may wish to do whilst at Tuli.
 Please note there is an additional charge for some of these activities - please contact us for more info.

 Additional bush walks – two guided game activities per day are included in your stay, but subject to availability we can arrange additional guided walks for you.
 Bush walks give a real opportunity to experience Africa at ground level, taking in the sounds and smells of the bush as well as the sights.
+They aren't strenuous hikes, but gentle strolls.
 The slower pace also enables your guide to explain fascinating facts such as the traditional medicinal use of plants, or to understand more about the dramatic geology or interesting history of the area.
+In fact, if you have a particular area of interest the walk can be or tailored to that theme.
 Please note that children must be aged over 12 to participate in bush walks.
 Also please see this lovely article about bush walks at Tuli Safari Lodge reprinted from Discover Botswana 2012, courtesy of Imprint Botswana, editorial and photography by Vincent Grafhorst.

 Hides – there are several hides situated at key sites across the Tuli reserve.
 You can spend time in these with your guide as part of a morning or afternoon drive, or if you prefer you can spend some time on your own at the hides with just your binoculars, some drinks and snacks for company.
 There is also the option of sleeping out at the hides overnight, subject to availability.